john-science/john-science.github.io/_posts/2017-01-10-eww-javascript-part-2.md

 #### Reserved Words

 For reasons lost to time (or I'm too lazy to look up) JavaScript has a ton of reserved words that are not actually used in the language.
-Which is the kind of thing tends to make one simultaneously angry and tired.
+Which is the kind of thing that tends to make one simultaneously angry and tired.

 The reserved words which make sense are:

     arguments await* break case catch class* const continue debugger default delete do else enum* eval export* extends* false finally for function if implements import* in instanceof interface let* new null package private protected public return static super* switch this throw true try typeof var void while with yield